-How I transformed a static dashboard
+How I transformed static dashboards

 into a flexible data playground (that profits!)